mks-plex/plex/README.md

 # Usage

 To run our application locally you must configure the server, database and webpack module bundler.
+Steps for these processes follow.

 ## Setting Up the Server and webpack